John Gore (theatre producer)

-John Gore (born 1962) is an eighteen-time Tony-winning and Emmy-nominated British entertainment producer, known for his live theatre company the John Gore Organization.
+John Ellis Gore (born 1962) is a British entertainment producer, known for his live theatre company the John Gore Organization.

 Early life and education

-Gore was educated at Harrow School and graduated in film and theatre from London University in 1987.
+Gore was educated at Harrow School, and graduated in film and theatre from the University of London in 1987.
 His student production of Joe Orton's What The Butler Saw enjoyed a successful professional run at the Bloomsbury Theatre.
 Gore's producing and/or directing credits on the West End include: Thunderbirds F.A.B. (produced first in 1989 is currently the most revived show in the history of the West End, returning for a sixth time in 2002); Star Trek – the Lost Voyage of the Enterprise; and Wallace & Gromit.

 Career

 Gore founded Key Brand Entertainment (KBE) in 2004 to develop theatrical properties in the United States.
 Broadway Across America (BAA) was acquired in January 2008, from the music company Live Nation, while the e-commerce theatre website Broadway.com was acquired in December 2010, from Hollywood Media Corp.
 In 2016, KBE was rebranded as the John Gore Organization.

-Gore has received 18 Tony Awards, an Olivier Award and 2 NY Emmy Award.
+Gore has received 20 Tony Awards, an Olivier Award and 2 NY Emmy Award.
 Gore has been a member of the board of governors of The Broadway League since 2008.

 In 2010 Gore was nominated for a Prime Time Emmy Award for Outstanding Non-Fiction Special for Believe: The Eddie Izzard Story.
 In 2018 Gore won a NY Emmy Award for At The Tonys with Imogen Lloyd Webber for WCBS-TV.

 Gore also has extensive property interests in County Donegal, Ireland.

+Gore has been named as one of Variety’s 500 Most Influential Business Leaders in the global media industry.